-Satellite images and tracking maps of Category 4 Major Hurricane Delta 2020, October 2 - 12.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Delta 2020, October 2 - 12.
 Max wind speed 140mph.

 Water levels will continue to subside today (October 10) along the Louisiana coast.
 Consult products issued by your local National Weather Service forecast office for additional information.